Bass-baritone

 fan tutte with Piedmont Opera and a return to Connecticut

 Opera as the title role in Don Pasquale.
+In 2007-2008,

 Mr. Eisenhard has performed many of opera's